clinte14/GeneCoOccurrence/README.md

 ## Description

-GeneCoOccurrence provides an accessible tool for wet-lab biologist to explore interactions and functional relationships between small sets of unclassified genes by calculating the co-occurrence of homologues genes in individual strains from across the sequenced bacterial domain.
+GeneCoOccurrence provides an accessible tool for biologist to explore interactions and functional relationships between small sets of unclassified genes by calculating the co-occurrence of homologues genes in individual strains from across the sequenced bacterial domain.

 ## Getting Started